subvisual/subvisual.com/src/posts/2016-05-24-rubybits-br-source-diving.md

 cover: https://subvisual.s3.amazonaws.com/blog/hero/151/image@2x.jpg
 tags:
   - development
+intro: >
-intro: "Debugging is something that (un)fortunately we as developers are all used to"
+  Debugging is something that (un)fortunately we as developers are all used to doing, but depending on the language, the techniques and tools might differ, if ever so slightly.
 ---

 Debugging is something that (un)fortunately we as developers are all used to